sirusdynamo/restaurantMenu/README.md

-##restaurantMenu
+# restaurantMenu
-*This is a udacity tutorial i did*
+ *This is a udacity tutorial i did*\
  A webapp for storing and displaying restaurant menu's
-#Technologies include
+## Technologies include
-1.Flask
+1. Flask
-2.SQLAlchemy
+2. SQLAlchemy
-3.
+3. Bootstrap